Counterflow and coflow instabilities in miscible binary superfluids: Holographic binary superfluids

 We find that this pattern is true for all parameters of our holographic binary superfluids, as long as $\nu<0$.
-And this is also consistent with the result of (\ref{modes}) from hydrodynamics of binary miscible superfluids (which does not incorporate the dynamics of the gapped mode).
+This is also consistent with the dispersion relations (\ref{modes}) derived from hydrodynamics of binary miscible superfluids (which does not incorporate the dynamics of the gapped mode).

-When the superfluid velocity $v_y$ is larger than certain critical value $v_c$, one of these modes~\eqref{HSmodes} crosses to the upper half plane (Im$\omega>0$) and therefore signals a dynamical instability.
+When the superfluid velocity $v_y$ becomes larger than a system-dependent critical value $v_c$, one of these modes~\eqref{HSmodes} crosses to the upper half plane (Im$\omega>0$) and therefore signals a dynamical instability.
 While this occurs both for the counterflow and the coflow cases, we will show that the dominant unstable modes are different.